 Museum Hours: Every day in summer mid May through Mid September from 10 AM to 6 PM

-Winter hours: weekends only mid September through early May noon to 5 pm; or call ahead and ask…we sometimes keep odd hours in winter!
+Winter hours: weekends only September 20th through early May from 11 AM – 4 pm; or call ahead and ask about school groups!
 907-733-2487 or email us at email@example.com